Link to www.clintburdett.com

 I learned early on that strategists extrapolate their knowledge to predict future events, even though folks always disclaim "no one can predict the future."
 So planning teams conduct environmental analyses, external analyses, trend analyses, etc.

-Here I call them macro (outside your firm and it's immediate market) trends (likely behaviors).
+Here I call it macro (outside your firm and it's immediate market) trend (likely behaviors) analysis.

-As a Strategic Planning Consultant with over 20 years of experience, I have developed a sense of what are reasonable assumptions to make about future events.
+As a Strategic Planning Consultant with over 25 years of experience, I have developed a sense of what are reasonable assumptions to make about future events, since 2008, I have commented on economic trends in my blog to help me hone my analyses and since 2014 summarize trends in the US business cycle.

 • Demographics - population groups, life spans, family composition, disposable incomes